Plasy Monastery Premises

 -

 The church is administered by the Roman Catholic parish of Plasy through the missionary monastic congregation of the Virgin Mary Immaculate.
-Its interiors are open to the public during masses and also as part of main tour route of the National Heritage Institute.
+Its interiors are open to the public during masses and also as part of the main tour route of the monastery managed by the National Heritage Institute. -

 The Brewery is managed by the National Technical Museum and serves as a venue for the Center for Building Heritage, including its administration building.
 The interiors house an exhibition documenting architecture, its development, building materials and more. -

 The lager cellars are managed by the National Technical Museum and are used by the Center for Building Heritage.
-On the ground floor the private brewery "Knížecí pivovar Plasy" has been established and offers several types of beer brewed on site. -
+The installation presents full-scale functional replicas of the machines, which have been created based on the study of historical sources and consistently manufactured using the craftsmanship of the period.
+On the ground floor, the private brewery "Knížecí pivovar Plasy" has been established and offers several types of beer brewed on site. -